 What is Lega Nord?

-European countries are often negatively surprised by the racist use of language the Lega recurs to, and by the absence of 'tolerance' towards immigrants coming from foreign countries.
+The racist use of language typical of Lega’s style often surprises negatively our European cousins, along with its absence of tolerance towards immigrants coming from foreign countries.
 Truth is, however, that Lega Nord is far from being the only party in Europe founded on the same premises.
 Notably, the French Front Nationale and the British National Front or British National Party have similar aims and ethos.

 It may seem impossible, but that neglect is the seed of the cultural, social and economical differences we still experience between the North and the South today.
-Add a slighly different attitude towards life in general between Northerners and Southerners and you'll get the basis of national intolerance.
-The South became, to the eye of many, a liability for the whole country, because its infrastructure were weaker and because of organized crime, which proliferated because of a lack of interest or commitment towards the South on behalf of the Savoias.
-Throughout the 154 years since Unification, things have remained, in many respect, the same.
+Add a slighly different attitude towards life in general and you’ll get the basis of national intolerance.

-The situation has changed in recent years, however: the enemy of Italy is no longer the Southern Italian, but rather the immigrant, a new exploiter of Italy's resources and Italians hard earned money.
-With the autoctones finally all under the same roof, the non national are the dark beast to fight, just as it has been happening in many other parts of Europe.
-Lega Nord has now entered in full swing the realm of Europe's far right parties lacking any sort of theoretical and philosophical background to boot.
+The situation has changed in recent years, however: the enemy of Italy is no longer the Southern Italian, but rather the immigrant, a new exploiter of Italy’s resources and Italians’ hard earned money.
+With all “locals” finally all under the same roof, the non nationals are the dark beast to fight.

 Lega Nord is a regionalist party founded in 1991.
 Despite being recently established, its history is well rooted in the past, thanks to its links with some regionalist movements that existed in Italy more than 20 years ago.

-The forerunner of this movement is Umberto Bossi, leader of the Lega Lombarda, the Lombard League (a Northern regionalist movement), who thought, at the end of 1980's, that a union among the several Northern regionalist movements was necessary in order to create a single federalist movement.
-In fact, before Lega Nord was founded, in 1991, there was a union among Piemonte Autonomista, Lega Lombarda, Liga Veneta, Unione Ligure, Lega Emiliana-Romagnola and Alleanza Toscana.
+The forerunner of this movement is Umberto Bossi, leader of the Lega Lombarda who thought, at the end of 1980’s, that a union of the several Northern regionalist movements was necessary to create a single federalist movement.

 In the last few years, Lega has been subjected to criticism and controversies due to their political thought and in-your-face attitude.
 However, it is important to have a general knowledge of the ideology of the movement, the reasons for its birth, and its aims.